 Variables

-In most programming languages you have the concept of variables.
-These are simply named objects that hold a value (more formerly refereed to as state).
-By manipulating a variable you manipulate the state of the object that the variable referees too.
+In most programming languages, you have the concept of variables.
+These are named objects that hold a value (more formerly referred to as state).
+By manipulating a variable, you manipulate the state of the object the variable refers to.

 add.cpp